ocaml/platform-blog/opam-1-2-0-beta4.md

 One pleasant side-effect of the growing package database has been the contribution of tools from the community that make the day-to-day use of OCaml easier.
-These include the [utop][] interactive toplevel, the [IOCaml][] browser notebook, and the [Merlin][] IDE editor.
+These include the [utop][] interactive toplevel, the [IOCaml][] browser notebook, and the [Merlin][] IDE extension.
 While these tools are an essential first step, there's still some distance to go to make the OCaml development experience feel fully integrated and polished.